Skip to content

 npm-style name (e.g. @myorg/adapter)import() from node_modules at the app root (add the dependency to the root package.json with pnpm or npm, then run install).

-Relative or absolute file path (starts with ./, ../, or /)ES module import from a path on disk, resolved from process.cwd() (in the official image, /app).
+Relative or absolute file path (starts with ./, ../, or /)ES module import from a path on disk, resolved from process.cwd() (use --config-root so relative plugin paths resolve predictably).

 A failed import logs a warning and the plugin is skipped (other plugins still load).
-Fix paths, add dependencies, or ensure cwd is the app root (important in Docker: WORKDIR /app, mount paths under that tree when using absolute paths).
+Fix paths, add dependencies, or ensure cwd / --config-root matches where you placed plugin files.

 List plugins in config/default.json (and overrides), as described in configuration-hub.md: